 – Filling of your choice

 – Straight edged icing smoother or bench scraper

 1) Prepare your pastry bag and fit it with a large, round piping tip.
 Fill your bag with your choice of frosting- not your filling.
 Prepare cakes and place the bottom of your first cake down on a cake board or turn-table.
 Pipe a ring of icing around the edge.
 Try to make the height of the ring match the width of your piping tip (about 1/2″), letting the icing fall instead of squishing it down.
 You will be creating an icing dam to hold in your filling.

 2) Fill your icing dam with your desired filling.
-Today, I am using apricot preserves.
-The icing dam will keep the preserves from escaping out between the layers of cake and interfering with your icing.
+The icing dam will keep the filling from escaping out between the layers of cake and interfering with your icing.
 This way, we are able to use non-buttercream filling like curds and custards.

 3) Place the top layer upside-down on the last layer of filling.
 The bottom of the cake should be facing up.
 Press snuggly, but not hard enough to squish the cake or filling.

 4) Using an off-set spatula, start applying icing to the sides of your cake.
 This cake is only a 6″ round, so I found it easier to use a small off-set spatula.

 Start by working with only a small amount of icing at a time.
 It will be easier to control and make for a cleaner, more manageable process.

 5) Complete your crumb coat, fully covering the sides and top of the cake.
 The crumb coat is a thin layer of icing that holds in any of the crumbs and keeps them from getting into the outter icing of the cake.
 Scrape any remaining icing off of your spatula into a separate bowl.
 This layer does not need to be perfectly smooth.